Pat White (American football): Edmonton Eskimos

-White signed with the Edmonton Eskimos of the CFL on March 27, 2014.
+White signed with the Edmonton Eskimos of the Canadian Football League (CFL) on March 27, 2014.
 In his first and only season in the CFL White completed 5-of-9 passes for 54 yards with a touchdown.
 He also carried the ball for 159 yards on 35 carries (4.54-yard average) with 4 touchdowns.

 On March 20, 2015, White announced his retirement from professional football.

 Professional baseball career

 White was selected by the Los Angeles Angels in the 4th round of the 2004 Major League Baseball Draft.
 He was offered a six-figure signing bonus, but declined in order to attend West Virginia.

 After he was waived by the Dolphins, White signed a minor league contract with the Kansas City Royals on September 10, 2010.
 He participated in the Fall instructional league.
-On January 25, 2013 White was signed by the Miami Marlins to a minor league contract.
+On January 25, 2013, White was signed by the Miami Marlins to a minor league contract.

 Personal life

-On May 21, 2014, White welcomed his first child.
-Her name is Daphne Ruth White.
+White's first child, Daphne Ruth White, was born on May 21, 2014.

 His second daughter, Clara, was born in March 2018.
 He married Cristina Chavarria in June 2020.
+He has since had two more children, Patrick White Jr and Dubois White.

 Coaching career

 On April 18, 2018, White was hired to be the quarterbacks coach at Alcorn State.
 He joined his former WVU teammate Ryan Stanchek, who was at the time Alcorn's offensive coordinator.

 On January 2, 2020, after spending the past two seasons at Alcorn State, White was hired to coach the running backs group at South Florida.
 Reports came out that White was no longer a member of the USF coaching staff after the 2020 season.
 White would be hired as quarterbacks coach at Alabama State, serving there in the 2021 season, and after that season taking the same position at another FCS school, Campbell.

 On July 25, 2022, White was hired as an offensive assistant for the Los Angeles Chargers.

+On February, 16, 2025, Pat White was hired as an assistant quarterbacks coach and assistant to the head coach by West Virginia coach Rich Rodriguez.